BS in Physical Education

 - Effective teaching skills

-Students who wish to pursue P-12 teacher certification must apply to and be admitted to the Teacher Education Program.
 Please visit the Teacher Education Program website for the required professional sequence of courses and other important Program requirements, guidelines, and procedures.
 Students also are strongly advised to review the Teacher Education Program Handbook.